skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 Skyfield can compute when a given body rises and sets for an observer at the Earth’s surface.
-The routine is designed for bodies at the Moon’s distance or farther, that rise and set about once a day, so it will be caught off-guard if you pass it something fast like an Earth satellite;
+The routines are designed for bodies at least as far away as Moon, that rise and set about once a day, so it will be caught off-guard if you pass it something fast like an Earth satellite.
-for that case, see :ref:`satellite-rising-and-setting`.
+For that case, see :ref:`satellite-rising-and-setting`.

 Sunrise and Sunset
 ------------------